LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

         style="width: 75%; height: auto; border-radius: 8px;">
     </div>

-2. We then quantified a likelihood and prior based on this information and produced something like this colormap of the posterior probabilities of the input parameters
+2. We then quantified a **likelihood** and a **prior** based on this information and produced something like this colormap of the posterior probabilities of the input parameters.

     <div style="text-align: center;">
     <img